 • Beef: 19%

-According to the NIH, the following are solid sources of iron: cereals, oysters, beans, dark chocolate, beef liver, lentils and tofu.
+According to the NIH: cereals, oysters, beans, peas, peanuts, dark chocolate, beef liver, lentils and tofu.
 There aren’t too many of you out there eating beef liver every day, so hopefully you are eating plenty of beans and grains!

-Good vegan options (based on NIH and veganhealth.org): Beans, lentils, peas, peanuts, fortified cereal, dark chocolate, tofu.
-During meals eat plenty of Vitamin C, which increases absorption.
+Other helpful info from veganhealth.org: During meals eat plenty of foods with Vitamin C, which increases absorption.
 And don’t drink coffee or tea with meals, because those decrease absorption.

 • Eggs: 8%